MizaGBF/GBFPIB/readme.md

 The process can take up 1 GB of memory and can take up to one minute (if your computer is slow and the script needs to download assets).
 ### Settings
-1. `Quality`: Let you control the output size (default is 8K, minimum is 720p).
+1. `Quality`: Let you control the output size (default and minimum is 720p, maximum is 4K).
 2. `Caching`: If enabled, downloaded images will be saved on disk (in the cache folder) for later uses.
 Delete the folder to reset its content.
 3. `Do Skins`: If enabled, it will also generate `skin.png`.
 4. `Do EMP`: If enabled, it will also generate `emp.png`.